 "I enjoyed being in nature and being able to be focus on the environment we were in.
 Also being able to be with other people and sharing a common spiritual experience while still realizing an individual experience.
 I thank you for your passion, your imagination and your willingness to step forth bravely into the mystery.
 I trust that the magic made today shall service you into the future, bringing further magic, insight and rewards.
 (Rewards in this instance refers to the Magic Wands, Power Objects, Mystery Vessels, and other manifestations that Nature gifted unto you to Magically Artify!)" -RB

 I am excited to share my creative and technical knowledge with you.
 Such as what others have called a "gift of sight", namely, an innate ability to frame and compose-- oftentimes before even looking through the camera lens!

-Over the years my photography has evolved to include street photography and using it as a tool for coming my other creative mediums into digital collage.
+Over the years my photography has evolved to include street photography and using it as a tool to tie my other creative mediums into digital collage.